Wenjun-Hou/CCF-BDCI-2018-Sentiment-Competition/README.md

 ![avatar](images/Multi-FeatureEncoder.png)

-### 2.2 Aspect Classification
+### 2.2 Aspect Category Detection
-In Aspect Classification, we use three neural networks for Aspect Category Detection (AspectNet, RethinkNet, and SequenceNet), which all use the same set of encoders (see Section 2.1).
+In ACD, we use three neural networks(AspectNet, RethinkNet, and SequenceNet), which have the same set of encoders (see Section 2.1).

 **AspectNet:** AspectNet simply use a linear layer as the decoder.